forcedotcom/sfdx-scanner/messages/common.md

 # upgradeTo4xRecommendation

-To use the most up-to-date Code Analyzer features including PMD 7.x, install Code Analyzer v4.x (Beta) by running this command: "sf plugins install @salesforce/sfdx-scanner@latest-beta".
-You are currently using Code Analyzer v3, which we plan to stop supporting soon.
+You are using Code Analyzer v3, which we no longer support.
+Update to v4 of Code Analyzer by running this command: "sf plugins install @salesforce/sfdx-scanner".
+Version 4 of Code Analyzer has the most up-to-date features, including PMD 7.x.